Incendo/cloud-docs/docs/core/index.md

 ![Example Builder](https://github.com/Incendo/cloud/blob/master/img/code/builder_java_light.png?raw=true#only-light)

 Commands are created using a command builder.
-You may either create a new builder by calling `Command.newBuilder` or through the command manager using `CommandManager.commandBuilder`.
+You may either create a new builder by calling `Command#newBuilder` or through the command manager using `CommandManager#commandBuilder`.
 It is recommended to use the command manager to create a new command builder, as this ties the command builder to the [parser registry](#parser-registry).